cyber-dojo-retired/runner-stateful/README.md

 Creates two docker images; a runner-client and a runner-server (both using sinatra).
-The runner-client sends a set of files (in a json body) to the runner-server and the runner-server return the run output.
+The runner-client sends a set of files (in a json body) to the runner-server and the runner-server returns the run output.
 The runner-client runs on port 4558 and the runner-server on port 4557.
 If the runner-client's IP address is 192.168.99.100 then put 192.168.99.100:4558 into your browser to see the output.